open-ephys/ONI/source/api/liboni/onidriver.rst

     Performs a read operation from one of the hardware configuration registers described in the ONI specification.

-    :param driver_ctx: Context handling the device driver translator state
+    :param driver_ctx: Context handling the device driver translator state.

-    :param config: Register to read from
+    :param config: Register to read from.

-    :param value: Variable to store the register value after it is read
+    :param value: Variable to store the register value after it is read.

     :return: 0 on success otherwise see :ref:`onidef_error_codes`.